ppauel/typescript-discord-bot/README.md

   </p>
 </div>

-# TypeScript Discod Bot Template
+# TypeScript Discord Bot Template

 A multi-purpose discord.js v14 bot template.
 This is the successor of the [djs-template](https://github.com/ppauel/djs-template) repository.